ZhenyingZhu/StudyNotes/AIAndData.md

 ## Agent

+An AI agent is an entity that observes its environment, reasons about what to do next, and takes actions to maximize a goal or utility over time.

+- It maintains state & memory.
+Acts in multiple steps.
+Can call tools / APIs.
+Proactive.
+Goal-driven.

 using just one agent for a extensive problem will be infeasible.
 Communication will overload its context producing unreliable/inconsistent results.

 Can build a quiz agent to learn Python differences in M365